raspberrypilearning/pi-tag/en/step_5.md

 ![Tag read](images/tag-read.png)

-+ Press <kbd>Ctrl + C</kbd> to exit the infinite loop in the program.
-You will see an error message but you can ignore this for now.
++ Close the Python shell to exit the infinite loop in the program.